Adesan (Candesartan Cilexetil)

 Drug Class

-angiotensin II receptor antagonist (or blocker)
+angiotensin II receptor antagonist

 Used For

-high blood pressure (hypertension) and heart failure
+treating high blood pressure and heart failure

 How Taken

-oral tablet taken once daily
+oral tablet, usually once daily

 What Is Adesan Used For?